Treyson-Grange/DroneCones/FinalProjectReport/HighLevelDesign.md

 For a drone owner
 The drone management will
-* receive information about drones on account
+* receive information about drones on account, including status and revenue
 * If drone is removed or disabled, it will send that out

 For a manager